-The teams that year took their own initiative and created some very different T-wings, but all worked on the same premise.
+The teams that year took their own initiative and created some very different T-wings, but they all worked on the same premise.
 The idea was to generate some extra downforce, but one of the other benefits of the T-wing was to supposedly condition the airflow that hit the rear wing.
 This is a fairly controversial topic, as many don’t believe that it would have had any effect on the rear wing at all.

 The effects of the T-wing on the rear wing’s performance seemed to be very minimal, in some cases even slightly detrimental.
-This led to the teams inevitably trying all sorts of variations on the T-wing, trying their best to minimize the drag effects that they sometimes caused on the rear wings.
+This led to the teams inevitably trying all sorts of variations of the T-wing, trying their best to minimize the drag effects that they sometimes caused on the rear wings.
 But this is where things get a bit too complex for the scope of this article.

 More Efficient Than The Rear Wing

 This can be compared to the rear wing.
 The rear wing on an F1 car generates a huge amount of downforce, with estimates (at the time) putting it above 25% of the total amount generated by the car.
 However, this comes with a price, with the wing having a much lower aspect ratio than the T-wing.
 In other words, it is wider, but it is also deeper, having a larger footprint against the airflow over the car.

 This is where DRS comes in, and you can learn more about that by checking out our article on DRS.
 DRS effectively splits the rear wing into two, and so the aspect ratio of each part increases and it becomes more aerodynamic at the expense of lost downforce.
 But the T-wing didn’t generate much drag at all, so why was it then outlawed midway through the 2017 season?